thedanitor/pokedex/README.md

 * Styled cards to make them look more like Pokemon Cards.
 * Added height and weight info.
 * Added a function that checks if the image url exists.
 If it does not, then the main card image is the sprite version.
-* Created a navbar with links for each generation of pokemon.
+* Created a navbar with buttons for each generation of pokemon.

 #### TO DO:
 * Convert units on height and weight.
 Data is in decimeters and hectograms